stanley-gu/qual/proposal.md

 Phosphate
 [@Jono2000]: Phosphate Regulation of Vascular Smooth Muscle Cell Calcification - in vitro assays

-ENPP1
+### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1)
-[@Kato2012]: Crystal structure of Enpp1, an extracellular glycoprotein involved in bone mineralization and insulin signaling
+[@Kato2012]: Crystal structure of Enpp1, an extracellular glycoprotein involved in bone mineralization and insulin signalin

-Phospho1
+### Phosphoethanolamine/Phosphocholine Phosphatase (PHOSPHO 1) and Pyridoxal Phosphate Phosphatase (PHOSPHO2)

 [@Kiffer-Moreira2013]: Pharmacological Inhibition of PHOSPHO1 Suppresses Vascular Smooth Muscle Cell Calcification

-ABCC6
+[@Roberts2005]: Probing the substrate specificities of human PHOSPHO1 and PHOSPHO2.
+Have a wide spectrum of phosphorylated compounds that are hydrolyzed.
+PHOSPHO2 hydrolyze ATP and pyrophosphate

+### ATP-binding Cassette Sub-Family C Member 6 (ABCC6)

 [@LeSaux2006]: Serum Factors from Pseudoxanthoma Elasticum Patients Alter Elastic Fiber Formation In Vitro
 [@LeSaux2012]: The molecular and physiological roles of ABCC6: more than meets the eye

+### Sodium-dependent Phosphate Transporter 1 (PIT1)

+### Progressive Ankylosis Protein Homolog (ANKH)

 METHODS:
-[@Livak1999]: Allelic discrimination using fluorogenic probes and the 5’ nuclease assay

 ## Other Monogenetic Diseases Related to Mechanism